bitcoinmanchester/bitcoinmanchester-2/members.md

 ## Become a Member

-Join our [Meetup Group](http://www.meetup.com/Bitcoin-Manchester/) to be alerted immediately about new events!
+Join our [Meetup.com Group](http://www.meetup.com/Bitcoin-Manchester/) to be alerted immediately about new events!

 Join our [Mailing List](https://groups.google.com/d/forum/bitcoin-manchester) to discuss the group and receive announcements by email.